Gabon: Foreign relations

 Since independence, Gabon has followed a nonaligned policy, advocating dialogue in international affairs and recognizing each side of divided countries.
 In intra-African affairs, it espouses development by evolution rather than revolution and favours regulated private enterprise as the system most likely to promote rapid economic growth.
-It involved itself in mediation efforts in Chad, the Central African Republic, Angola, the Republic of the Congo, the Democratic Republic of the Congo (D.R.C.), and Burundi.
+It involved itself in mediation efforts in Chad, the Central African Republic, Angola, the Republic of the Congo, the Democratic Republic of the Congo, and Burundi.
 In December 1999, through the mediation efforts of President Bongo, a peace accord was signed in the Republic of the Congo (Brazzaville) between the government and most leaders of an armed rebellion.
-President Bongo was involved in the continuing D.R.C. peace process and played a role in mediating the crisis in Ivory Coast.
+Bongo was involved in the continuing DRC peace process and played a role in mediating a crisis in Ivory Coast.

-Gabon is a member of the United Nations (UN) and some of its specialized and related agencies, and of the World Bank; the IMF; the African Union (AU); the Central African Customs Union/Central African Economic and Monetary Community (UDEAC/CEMAC); EU/ACP association under the Lomé Convention; the Communauté Financière Africaine (CFA); the Organization of the Islamic Conference (OIC); the Nonaligned Movement; and the Economic Community of Central African States (ECCAS/CEEAC).
+Gabon is a member of the United Nations and some of its specialized and related agencies, and of the World Bank; the IMF; the African Union (AU); the Central African Customs Union/Central African Economic and Monetary Community (UDEAC/CEMAC); EU/ACP association under the Lomé Convention; the Communauté Financière Africaine (CFA); the Organization of the Islamic Conference (OIC); the Nonaligned Movement; and the Economic Community of Central African States (ECCAS/CEEAC).
 In 1995, Gabon withdrew from the Organization of the Petroleum Exporting Countries (OPEC), rejoining in 2016.
-Gabon was elected to a non-permanent seat on the United Nations Security Council from January 2010 through December 2011 and held the rotating presidency in March 2010.
 In 2022, Gabon joined the Commonwealth of Nations.
-In 2024, ruling junta leader Brice Oligui Nguema assured American and French leaders that Gabon would be an ally of the West moving forward, as a part of his broader plan to solve the ongoing debt crisis.
-On 31 August 2023, Gabon was suspended from the African Union following a coup d'etat.
-On May 1, 2025, Gabon was re-instated after Brice Oligui Nguema was elected.
+In 2024 Nguema assured American and French leaders that Gabon would be an ally of the West moving forward, as a part of his broader plan to solve the ongoing debt crisis.
+In 2023, Gabon was suspended from the African Union following the coup d'état and was re-instated following Nguema's election.

 Military

-It has a professional military of about 5,000 personnel, divided into army, navy, air force, gendarmerie, and police force.
+The Armed Forces of Gabon has a professional military of about 5,000 personnel, divided into army, navy, air force, gendarmerie, and police force.
 A 1,800-member guard provides security for the president.

 Administrative divisions

-It is divided into 9 provinces, which are subdivided into 50 departments.
+Gabon is divided into 9 provinces, which are subdivided into 50 departments.
 The president appoints the provincial governors, the prefects, and the subprefects.

 The provinces are (capitals in parentheses):